2022 Donald Klein Lifetime Achievement Award

-The award consists of a $1,000 stipend and an opportunity to present at the 2017 ASCP Annual Meeting (formerly NCDEU) May 29 – June 02, 2017 in Miami Beach, Florida.
+The award consists of a $1,000 stipend and an opportunity to present at the 2022 ASCP Annual Meeting (formerly NCDEU) May 31 – June 3, 2022 in Scottsdale, AZ.
+The award winner must attend the 2022 ASCP Annual Meeting.
 The candidate should be a leader in the field above the age of 70 or have achieved an academic “emeritus” rank.

 Submissions nominating individuals for this award must be submitted through the online submissions system.

 Previous Award Recipients:

 - 2020/2021: Ellen Frank, Ph.D., University of Pittsburgh School of Medicine

 - 2019: Alan Schatzberg, M.D., Stanford University School of Medicine

 - 2017: David Kupfer, M.D., University of Pittsburgh School of Medicine/Western Psychiatric Institute and Clinic

 - 2016: John Davis, M.D., University of Illinois at Chicago Psychiatric Institute